Sudden Wealth Advisors

 Financial Advisor for Sudden Wealth

-Darrow Wealth Management regularly works with individuals expecting a sudden liquidity event from company stock options during an IPO or acquisition, sale of a business, an inheritance, trust fund distribution, or other event.
+Darrow Wealth Management specializes in helping individuals expecting a sudden wealth event or windfall from company stock options during an IPO or acquisition, sale of a business, an inheritance, trust fund distribution, or other sudden wealth event.
 We’ll work to help you develop a strategy to make the most of the windfall and develop an investment plan going forward.

 Planning Before and Investing After a Liquidity Event or Windfall